Vyral/jeff-wheatley/_posts/2020-07-27-what-indicators-matter-when-diagnosing-the-market.md

 That being said, buyers are still benefiting in our market thanks to those great long-term interest rates, so it’s the perfect time to act no matter what your real estate goals are.

-If you have further questions about the condition of our market, or want to discuss how to best move forward given your personal scenario, please reach out via phone or email.
+If you have further questions about the condition of our market, or want to discuss how to best move forward given your scenario, please reach out via phone or email.
 I look forward to hearing from you\!